 - Contact: Spending time with a child if you're not a guardian

 - Do you need any legal documents to leave Canada with your children?

 - If your parents separate, can you decide who you want to live with?

-A section on legal aid that outlines what legal aid is and when legal aid can help with serious family law problems.
+It also includes information for parents who want to make or change an order in either Provincial Court or Supreme Court, and a section on legal aid that outlines what legal aid is and when legal aid can help with serious family law problems.

 Clicklaw – Courthouse Libraries BC

 The Clicklaw website provides user-friendly, searchable access to key legal information in B.C., including information about family law.
 The JP Boyd on Family Law Wikibook also provides in-depth information.

 Clicklaw’s HelpMap can help you locate services that can assist with family law problems.